bryangreener/SD2018QuadSolver/README.txt

   You're reading one of these.
 They are copies of each other but with different text formatting for GUI output.

+clog.txt
+  This file is a log of the C program during runtime.
+It displays a timestamp for each time a method is entered, the local variables at entry, the time the method is exited, and the locals at exit.
+This file is generated at runtime if it does not exist, otherwise it is appended.

 makefile
   This file compiles all .c files in the src directory, saves object files to the build folder, then links these files in order to generate an executable